 The Johannesburg Afro-Latin Festival

 The term Afro-Latin broadly groups various genres of music and dance that have evolved from exchanged cultural expressions between people of Africa (particularly East and Central) and the South Americas.
 Afro-Latin influences are forged largely from the expression of cultural identity amongst Africans at a time when they were forced into slavery, particularly by Spanish and Portuguese colonizers and traders.
 With its roots therefore in Africa, Europe and South America, Afro-Latin eventually became a global phenomenon via integration into other artistic styles developing in major centers, especially the cultural melting pot of New York City.
 Its influences throughout international music and dance styles are vast.
-The Johannesburg Afro-Latin Festival will focus on street, club and social dance styles and African, Latin and Jazz music styles.
+The Johannesburg Afro-Latin Festival focuses on street, club and social dance styles and African, Latin and Jazz music styles.

-In that vein, for Olu and Cat the event is about bringing cultures, nations, races and age-groups together through Afro-Latin music and dance and celebrating the energy and regeneration of Johannesburg a.k.a “Jozi” -- and those who promote Afro-Latin dance and music here throughout the year.
+In that vein, for Olu and Cat the event is about bringing cultures, nations, races and age-groups together through Afro-Latin music and dance and celebrating the energy and regeneration of Johannesburg a.k.a “Jozi”

 Biography: Olu Kongi

 Olu Olu has been dancing Salsa for over 15 years but prior to that he was loosely involved with the UK Freestyle Jazz dance scene especially in London and Leeds.
 His salsa dancing started in one of the premier regular salsa nights in Leeds, the now-defunct Casa Latina which also happened to attract the jazz dancers of the day who viewed salsa music as Latin Jazz.